 Personal StatementIn my first job as a nurse, I cared for cancer patients with advanced disease enrolled in Phase I and Phase II drug trials.
-It was during that work that I became increasingly distressed by the high burden of pain and other symptoms I witnessed, and I struggled with whether patients and caregivers really understood the benefit and burden of their treatment.
-The experience prompted me to become an oncology palliative care nurse practitioner, work that took me to Southeast Asia with the International Network for Cancer Treatment and Research.
-During my global work I was exposed to the reality of cancer in resource-limited settings and opioid availability as a critical global health problem.
-These experiences encouraged me to make access to palliative care, improving cancer pain management, and balanced opioid policy focal areas of research.
+While I found this work incredibly rewarding and inspiring, I became increasingly distressed by the high burden of pain and other symptoms I witnessed.
+I also struggled with whether patients and family caregivers really understood the benefit and burden of their treatment.
+These experiences prompted me to become an oncology palliative care nurse practitioner, which led to later work with the International Network for Cancer Treatment and Research.
+Working globally exposed me to the realities of cancer care in resource-limited settings and the issue of opioid availability as a critical global health problem.
+My clinical background, combined with my global health collaborations, serves as the catalyst for me to pursue research aimed to improve cancer pain management and the delivery of palliative care from a systems and policy perspective.

 The majority of Virginia's nursing career has been focused in adult oncology palliative care.
 She has practiced clinically as a medical oncology staff nurse and palliative care nurse practitioner, and since 2004 has been involved with global palliative care and cancer control efforts (primarily in India and Nepal).

 Her research aims to optimize safe and effective cancer pain management.
 Virginia is interested in exploring this issue in both domestic and international contexts, and particularly for vulnerable and underserved populations who are coping with advanced stage cancer.
 Her research draws upon principles and theories of community based participatory research, implementation science, ethnography/medical anthropology, and utilizes a Social Ecological Model as a primary conceptual framework.

 - Post-Doctoral Fellowship, Dana-Farber Cancer Institute/Harvard Cancer Center, 2015

 - PhD, University of Utah College of Nursing, 2013